 |School||Degree Level||# of Credits Required||Start Dates||Minimum Months to Complete|

-The median annual tuition of a technology management degree program at an in-state college is $5,936.
-The median annual tuition at an out-of-state college is $27,986.
+How much can you can expect the median annual tuition of a technology management degree program to be?
+Well, at an in state college, you will pay around $5,848.
+The median annual tuition at an out of state college, you will find, is $28,578.
 You also need to factor in fees.

 |School||Degree Level||# of Credits Required||Cost Per Credit||Total Tuition Cost|

-According to the NCES, there were over 250 schools that offer computer technology administration and management degrees or programs.
-From those schools there were 24,293 computer technology administration and management degrees or programs awarded to students.
-The majority (25.3%) of these programs were associates degrees.
+According to DataUSA, you can find over 1,099 schools offering computer technology administration and management degrees or programs.
+From those schools, you will see, there were 25,859 computer technology administration and management degrees awarded to students.
+You will find the majority of these programs were A.S. degrees.

-For one, many regionally accredited colleges allow the transfer of credits from one to another.
-Also, studying at one of these schools, you may apply for financial aid.
+Also, you should know, many regionally accredited colleges allow the transfer of credits from one to another.
+If you study at one of these schools, you may apply for financial aid.

-ATMAE is a specialized accreditor for technology, management and applied engineering degrees.
-The current scope of their accreditation applies to Associate, Bachelors and Masters degree programs.
-The status is good for 4 years, after which a school must renew.
+You can consider ATMAE to be a specialized accreditor for technology.
+And, you should know, they handle management and applied engineering degrees.
+You can see that the current scope of their accreditation applies to A.S., B.S. and M.S. degree programs.
+The status of your program is good for 4 years.
+After that, your school must renew.

-Another professional accreditor is the PMI’s Global Accreditation Center for Project Management (GAC).
-They set standards in the field of project, program, and portfolio management.
+Another professional accreditor you will come across is the PMI’s Global Accreditation Center for Project Management (GAC).
+You will find they set standards in the field of project management.
+And, you will find they also stay on top of program, and portfolio management.

-Top Salaries by State for Technology Management Graduates: IT Managers
+Top Salaries by State for Technology Management Graduates: Computer and Information Systems Managers

 |State||Employment||Annual Mean Wage|

-Database administrators (DBAs) use industry software to store and organize data.
-Because this data is often sensitive or confidential, they need to ensure its safety.
-Some system DBA’s also take care of the technical aspects of a database (E.g. upgrades).
-Applications DBAs usually do this but also write or debug programs.
+As a Database administrator, (DBA), you would use industry software to store and organize data.
+Because this data is often sensitive or confidential, you would need to ensure its safety.
+Sometimes, as a systems DBA, you will also take care of the technical aspects of a database.
+So, you could handle upgrades as an applications DBA.
+You could also write or debug programs in this role.

 Information Security Analyst